Web Authentication Working Group Charter

 In order to advance to Proposed Recommendation, each specification is expected to have at least two independent implementations of each feature defined in the specification.

-The group will aim to produce FPWDs of its normative deliverables in Q1 2016, and send them to CR by December 2016.
 More detailed milestones and updated publication schedules will be available on the group publication status page.

 The working group will deliver at least the following: